sourcegraph/code-intel-extensions/extensions/template/README.md

 ### Large repositories

-Heuristic code intelligence will perform a search query in the commit you are viewing.
+Basic code intelligence will perform a search query in the commit you are viewing.
 This may cause performance issues if the commit is not indexed and the repository is large.
 After a timeout period with no results, an index-only search will be performed.
 This type of query may return results for a commit other than the one you are currently viewing.
-The default timeout period is five seconds, but can be lowered by adding the following to your Sourcegraph global settings:
+The default timeout period is five seconds, but can be lowered by adding the following to your Sourcegraph global settings (units are milliseconds):

     ```json
     "basicCodeIntel.unindexedSearchTimeout": 1000
     ````

 For organizations that organize code in a monorepo, it may never be useful to perform an un-indexed search.
-Index-only search queries can be forced by adding the following to your Sourcgraph global settings.
+To force only indexed search queries, add the following to your Sourcgraph global settings:

     ```json
     "basicCodeIntel.indexOnly": true